swsmith25/lil-bot/README.md

 # lilBot
 1st discord bot

+do not copy. this is totally a rip off of an online template anyway

-do not copy. auth code is hidden i hope
+ auth code is hidden i hope